awsdocs/amazon-vpc-user-guide/doc_source/vpce-gateway.md

 **Example: Adjusting your route tables for endpoints**

-In this scenario, `54.123.165.0/24` is in the Amazon S3 IP address range and you configured your route table to enable instances in your subnet to communicate with Amazon S3 buckets through an internet gateway\.
+In this scenario, `54.123.165.0/24` is in the Amazon S3 IP address range and you configured your route table to allow instances in your subnet to communicate with Amazon S3 buckets through an internet gateway\.
 You've added a route with `54.123.165.0/24` as a destination, and the internet gateway as the target\.
 You then create an endpoint, and associate this route table with the endpoint\.
 An endpoint route is automatically added to the route table\.
 You then use the [describe\-prefix\-lists](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-prefix-lists.html) command to view the IP address range for Amazon S3\.
 The range is `54.123.160.0/19`, which is less specific than the range that's pointing to your internet gateway\.
 This means that any traffic destined for the `54.123.165.0/24` IP address range continues to use the internet gateway, and does not use the endpoint \(for as long as this remains the public IP address range for Amazon S3\)\.

 ****